alicianunex/the-game/readme.md

 ## What is it?

-This is the classic Space Invaders Pokemon styled
+This is the classic "Space Invaders" game made Pokemon styled

 ### Technologies

-HTLM CSS JS and lots of love
+Huge amount of JS, HTML5, some CSS and lots of love.

 ### How to play